Córdoba Cabildo

-Overview
+History

 The local government in Córdoba met in its members' private homes in the first years after the settlement's 1573 establishment.
 The first structure designated for the purpose was begun in 1588, and was a modest adobe and thatched roof structure typical of the colonial era in Spanish America.
 A framed wood structure designed by Alonso de Encinas replaced the precarious, initial cabildo in 1610.